 \section{Discussion}

-In the case of a functional treatment variable, we propose three estimators of the ADRF, namely, the FSW estimator, the OR estimator and the DR estimator, based on the functional linear model for the ADRF.
-The consistency of the FSW estimator relies on the functional linear model of $E\{Y^*(z)\}$ by developing a nonparametric estimator of the weight; while the OR estimator requires a more restrictive linear model for $Y$ in terms of $(Z,\mathbf{X})$.
+In the case of a functional treatment variable, we propose three estimators of the ADRF, namely, the FSW, OR and DR estimators, based on the functional linear model for the ADRF.
+The consistency of the FSW estimator relies on the functional linear model of $E\{Y^*(z)\}$ by developing a nonparametric estimator of the weight; while the OR estimator requires a more restrictive linear model for $Y$ regressed on $(Z,X)$.
 The DR estimator is consistent if either of the first two estimators is consistent.
-Asymptotic convergence rates are provided, and numerical results demonstrate great advantages of our methods.

 It is of interest to construct the confidence band for the slope function to better quantify the ADRF or ATE, which, however, is difficult even in the simpler context of functional linear regression.
 As shown in \citet{Cardot2007}, it is impossible for an estimator of the slope function to converge in distribution to a nondegenerate random element under the norm topology.
 For the OR estimator, it is possible to adapt the method proposed by \citet{Imaizumi2019} to our context to construct an approximate confidence band.
-For the other two estimators, construction of the confidence band is challenging due to the less restrictive modelling assumption and the nonparametric estimator of the FSW, which warrants further investigation.
+For the other two estimators, the construction of the confidence band is challenging due to the less restrictive modelling assumption and the nonparametric estimator of the FSW, which warrants further investigation.